-Wiley College, the first historically Black college west of the Mississippi, was founded in 1873 by Bishop Isaac Wiley of the United Methodist Church.
+Wiley College, the first HBCU west of the Mississippi, was founded in 1873 by Bishop Isaac Wiley of the United Methodist Church.
 Its mission was to provide education to “newly freed men.”

 In 1882 the Freedman’s Aid Society also chartered the school.
 Over time, the purpose of Wiley College was to train teachers for careers at black elementary and secondary schools.

 Wiley College is accredited by the Commission of Colleges of the Southern Association of Colleges and Schools.
-It provides students with a liberal arts and career-oriented education in a Christian environment.
+It provides students with liberal arts and career-oriented education in a Christian environment.
 The college is affiliated with the United Methodist Church.

 Wiley College is located in Harrison County on 63 acres west of Marshall, Texas; between Dallas to the west and Shreveport to the east.
 The closest large airport is located in Shreveport, thirty minutes away.

 Wiley is a member of the National Association of Intercollegiate Athletics (NAIA) and the Red River Athletics Conference and sponsors basketball, softball, and track and field.
 Men’s sports are basketball, baseball, soccer, and track & field.